Bob Thornbladh: Playing career

-Thornbladh was born in Cleveland, Ohio in 1952 and graduated from Plymouth High School in Plymouth, Michigan.
-He enrolled at the University of Michigan in 1970 and played at the fullback position for the Michigan Wolverines football team from 1971 to 1973.
+Thornbladh was born in Cleveland, Ohio, in 1952 and graduated from Plymouth High School in Plymouth, Michigan.
+He enrolled at the University of Michigan in 1970 and played at the fullback position for the Wolverines from 1971 to 1973.
 He gained 677 rushing yards for the Wolverines on 163 carries for an average of 4.2 yards per carry.
 He scored 11 rushing touchdowns, and his longest run for Michigan was a 31-yard gain against Wisconsin in 1973.
 Thornbladh also had seven pass receptions for Michigan, gaining 55 yards for an average of 7.9 yards per reception.
 He also returned five kickoffs for 52 yards for an average of 10.4 yards per return.